Journal of Consumer Culture

-Journal of Consumer Culture is a peer-reviewed academic journal that covers the field of sociology, specifically research on consumption and consumer culture.
+Journal of Consumer Culture is a peer-reviewed academic journal that covers the field of sociology, marketing research, and specifically research on consumer research and consumer culture.
 The journal's editor-in-chief is Steven Miles.
 It was established in 2001 and is currently published by SAGE Publications.

 Abstracting and indexing

 Journal of Consumer Culture is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2019 impact factor is 1.670.